-Integrate Egnyte with Conditional Access
+Integrate Egnyte with Zero Trust Network Access

 Create a Portnox Cloud application configuration